IamKienVoid/kuros-site/README.md

-# Kuro-Web
+# Kuro Webbbb
-My very own web
+bro i dont want to code in the web its not that good